 The researchers also added it undermines the scientific value of the study that was conducted by Google.

 Challenges for early detection in the current systems

-Mammography is one of the most widely used screening method to detect breast cancer.
-It employs x-ray imaging to spot and diagnose breast cancer.
+Mammography employs x-ray imaging to spot and diagnose breast cancer.
 However, reading these x-ray images can be a difficult task even for experienced professionals.
-Therefore, it sometimes leads to inaccurate reports.
-It can further lead to unnecessary stress due to incorrect diagnosis or increased risk to life.

 AI to help radiologists with the screenings

-However, Google has brought some much needed hope with its AI tool.
+THe medical and technology fraternities are hopeful.
+They are working to create more reliable mamogram screenings with the help of AI.
+While Google brought some hope with its AI tool, there is nothing reliable as of now.
 The company is developing an AI based model to spot breast cancer during the mamogram screenings.